-Label Description Snooping Enabled Check to enable global IGMP snooping Unregistered IPMCv4Flooding Check to enable unregistered IPMC traffic flooding enabled Specifies which ports act as router ports.
-A router port is a port on the Router Port Ethernet switch that leads towards the Layer 3 multicast device or IGMP querier.
+Label Description Snooping Enabled Check to enable global IGMP snooping Unregistered IPMCv4Flooding enabled Check to enable unregistered IPMC traffic flooding Specifies which ports act as router ports.
+A router port is a port on the Ethernet switch that leads towards the Layer 3 Router Port multicast device or IGMP querier.
 If an aggregation member port is selected as a router port, the whole aggregation will act as a router port.
-Fast Leave Check to enable fast leave on the port displayed will be the one with the lowest VLAN ID found in the VLAN Table.
+Fast Leave Check to enable fast leave on the port from the beginning of the VLAN Table.
+The first displayed will be the one with the lowest VLAN ID found in the VLAN Table.

-5.7.2 VLAN Configurations of IGMP Snooping
+VLAN Configurations of IGMP Snooping